Kr1s7on/Kr1s7on/README.md

 ### update

-im currently working on a webapp + netw intrusion detection sys
+im currently working on a web application

 ### socials